-Each public-school district and independent school-shall ensure students are able to access academic and experiential learning opportunities that reflect their emerging abilities, and aspirations, as outlined in the students' prersonalized learning presonalized learning learning presonalized learning presonalized learning lea
+Each public-school district-shall ensure students are able to access academic and experiential learning opportunities that reflect their emerging abilities, and aspirations, as outlined in the students' pPersonalized Learning pPlans.

 Each All students, including those who require additional assistance in order to succeed or be challenged in the general education environment, school shall be provided with appropriate socially and culturally responsive learning opportunities to all students to support their attainment of the standards approved by the State-Board of Education and As required by 16 V.S.A. § 2902, each public school shall provide support for students who require additional assistance in order to succeed or be challenged in the general education environment.